-Apsara PolarDB-O allows you to create multi-zone clusters.
+Apsara PolarDB O Edition allows you to create multi-zone clusters.
 Compared with single-zone clusters, multi-zone clusters have better disaster recovery capabilities and can withstand breakdowns in data centers.
 This topic describes how to deploy a cluster across multiple zones and change the primary zone.

 - The region must contain at least two zones.